Have you ever gotten into a groove at a nice steady pace and felt like “I could run forever at this pace”? Now’s your chance to test that theory out.

 2: Get a coupon code from race director Dave Munger and sign up for free!
 How do you get the code?
 Just join Dave for a run.
 All his runs are posted on the DART Facebook page.
 Or send Dave an email and explain why you deserve to get a code without going for a run with him.

-UPDATE: By popular demand from Jeff McGonnell, we have added an option for people who think a 1-hour 10k doesn’t sound like a lot of fun.
-For those folks, even more fun can be had by running 50k in 10k chunks, with a much more generous time limit of an hour and 15 minutes!
+Do you think think a 1-hour 10k doesn’t sound like a lot of fun?
+For you, even more fun can be had by running 50k in 10k chunks, with a much more generous time limit of an hour and 15 minutes!
 That means you get a full 6:15 to complete 50k on the same course, provided you finish each loop in time.
 That’s a super fun average pace of 12:04 / mile!